supergilbert/debootstrapmgr/README.md

       chroot-exec     Exec command in a chroot disabling its service start chroot          Run chroot (in the specified directory) and disabling its service start
+      mklive-squashfs Generate a live squashfs file

-    Flash commands (/!\ caution in what you are flashing) (Following commands use a default RPI and PC partition schema.
+    Flash commands (/!\ caution in what you are flashing)
-       Searching for a way to bind debian bootload mechanism partition table and ... fstab)

-      pc-flashchroot-to-img        Flash a pc chroot to an raw image file rpi-flashchroot-to-blk       Flash a rpi chroot to an raw image file rpi-flashchroot-to-partclone Flash a rpi chroot to partclones tgz image rpi-flashpartclone-to-blk    Flash a partclones tgz image to a block device rpi-chroot-to-livedir        Generate filesquash live system directory from chroot
+      pc-chroot-flash       Flash a pc chroot to an raw image file pc-chroot-flash-live  Flash a pc chroot to a live system (block device or file image)
+      rpi-chroot-flash      Flash a rpi chroot to an raw image file rpi-chroot-flash-live Flash a rpi chroot to a live system (block device or file image)
+      dump_default_pc_json
+      dump_default_rpi_json
+      dump_default_live_json

 ## TODO